haradashinya/static_blog/pages/south.md

     python manage.py schemamigration YOUR_APP --initial
     python manage.py migrate YOUR_APP

-If you want to change columns of database, then type it.
+If you've  changed columns of database, then type it to reflect table.

     python manage.py schemamigration --auto YOUR_APP
     python manage.py migrate YOUR_APP